 Shape up January!

 New Year equals new beginning!
-January marks the first month of the year and it’s time for those New Year’s resolutions again.
-If you are like most people, it would be impossible not to include getting back in shape on the list.
-Why not?
+January marks the first month of the year and it’s time for those New Year’s resolution yet again.
+And if you are like most people, it would be impossible not to include getting back in shape on the list.
+And why not?
 This is the perfect time to start the year right: let go of the bad habits and embrace the healthy new you.

 – To prevent gradual weight gain over time, make small decreases in food and drinks and then increase your physical activity

-- Engage in regular physical activity.
-If possible, reduce sedentary activities to promote health, psychological well-being, and a healthy body weight.
+– Engage in regular physical activity and if possible, reduce sedentary activities to promote health, psychological well-being, and a healthy body weight.

 – Achieve physical fitness by including cardiovascular conditioning, stretching exercises for flexibility, and resistance exercises for muscle strength and endurance.